-- a) display in-depth knowledge of and insight into the economic and business environments and solve the problems resulting from these, also by making use of other disciplines; - b) identify and solve convergent and divergent economic and business-related problems creatively and critically on the basis of his/her knowledge of multidisciplinary concepts, structures, models, theories, principles and research methods; - c) display an understanding of the need for retaining competency and healthy practices in order to keep pace with the changing economic environment of new methods, techniques and competing challenges.
+- display in-depth knowledge of and insight into the economic and business environments and solve the problems resulting from these, also by making use of other disciplines; - identify and solve convergent and divergent economic and business-related problems creatively and critically on the basis of his/her knowledge of multidisciplinary concepts, structures, models, theories, principles and research methods; - c) display an understanding of the need for retaining competency and healthy practices in order to keep pace with the changing economic environment of new methods, techniques and competing challenges.

 - a) To be admitted to the BCom(Hons) (Financial Accountancy) degree the student must be in possession of a BCom or other degree, as approved by the Faculty Board.
-This degree must include the following modules (or equivalent courses): Financial Accounting (ACCF311, 321 or ACCF371 or ACCC371), Income Tax (TAXF311, 321 or TAXF371 or TAXC371), Management Accounting and Financial Management (MACC311 and FINM321), Auditing (AUDF311, 321 or AUDF371 or AUDT371) and Commercial Law (MLAW121, 211). - b) For ACCF311, 321 or ACCF371 and TAXF311, 321 or TAXF371 or equivalent courses an average module mark of 60% is required, for MACC311/FINM321 an average of 55% and for the others an average of 50%. - c) To be admitted to this degree an application must be made on the prescribed form to the programme leader of the Programme for the Financial Accountant Training before the onset of the academic year. - d) Successful completion of this BCom Hons (Financial Accountancy) degree could provide access to the BCom Hons (Chartered Accountancy) degree.
+This degree must include the following modules (or equivalent courses): Financial Accounting (ACCF311, 321 or ACCF371 or ACCC371), Income Tax (TAXF311, 321 or TAXF371 or TAXC371), Management Accounting and Financial Management (MACC311 and FINM321), Auditing (AUDF311, 321 or AUDF371 or AUDT371) and Commercial Law (MLAW121, 211).
+Please note that with the exception of commercial law that the student should pass all these core modules at NQF level 7. - b) For ACCF311, 321 or ACCF371 and TAXF311, 321 or TAXF371 or equivalent courses an average module mark of 60% is required, for MACC311/FINM321 an average of 55% and for the others an average of 50%. - c) If any of these modules were passed longer than three years ago, the student may be required to write an admission test. - d) To be admitted to this degree an application must be made on the prescribed form to the programme leader of the Programme for Financial Accountancy before the onset of the academic year. - e) Successful completion of this BCom Hons (Financial Accountancy) degree could provide access to the BCom Hons (Chartered Accountancy) degree.
 The same percentage requirements as stated in paragraph (b) at Chartered Accountancy (EMS 7.7.3) (b)) will then apply.

-EMS.7.7.3 BCOMHONS IN FINANCIAL ACCOUNTANCY
+EMS.7.7.3 BCOM HONS IN FINANCIAL ACCOUNTANCY